Riley

 Riley is an AI-powered mobile app that provides 24/7 expert backed support, smart tracking, and advice personalized to each individual parent and child.
 Its unique main features currently include its chat bot called “Riley”, a “Golden Window” sleep predictor, voice mode to record notes and speak to Riley, and “Riley Together” that allows up to 3 caregivers access to the data and collaborate.

-suggest templates to start with for convenience and add onto them based on their personal needs
+Suggested templates for convenience and options to add onto them

-save lists for as long as you need them for, with up to 5 lists that can be pinned for quick access
+Save lists for future use, with up to 5 pinned lists for quick access

 Preliminary Research